The Lion King:

 "Ack, it burns my ears!"
 Nyota hissed.

-Simba couldn't help laughing.
-"It looks like we're off," he chuckled, ushering Asante and Nyota ahead of him.
+Simba burst out laughing.
+"It looks like we're off," he said, ushering Asante and Nyota ahead of him.
 "Come along, Fasa."

 Giggling, Fasa struggled out of Kovu's loving arms and hurried after his grandfather.
-Kovu and Kiara watched their son go with tender smiles on their faces.
+Kovu and Kiara watched their son go with tender smiles.

 "They're growing up too fast," Kiara sighed forlornly.